amyxlu/cheap-proteins/README.md

 echo "export CHEAP_CACHE=/data/lux70/cheap" >> ~/.bashrc
 ```

+>[!
+NOTE]
+>Each checkpoint is around 1GB.
+If you intend to download all 17 models, it is recommended to set `CHEAP_CACHE` if your shared cluster is limited on home directory space.

-You can also change where files are downloaded by modifying the variables in `src/plaid/constants.py`.
+You can also change where files are downloaded by modifying the variables in `src/cheap/constants.py`.

 ## Usage